 Have a mechanic (rv experience a definite plus) give the unit a thorough going over from the drive train to the air conditioning units.
 Ask if the unit has ever been involved in an accident and for all previous service records looking to see if there are any continuous or repeating problems.
 As for pricing there are basically NADA guides which are like Kelly blue book prices, and just old fashion leg work, calling other dealers for prices on similar units.
 Once you make the purchase I can only say to try and relax and enjoy your motorhome, use it often and you will not have any buyers remorse.

-You can visit our RV Dealer pages for listings of dealers by state, or checkthe RV Auctions.
+You can visit our RV Dealer pages for listings of dealers by state.
 Also make sure to check out our Purchase Checklist for some things to look for while evaluating the RV.
 Finally, do not for get the RV Insurance for your new purchase.

 Search for RV sales information: